Seemavij/password_generator/README.md

 * About:
 >This is password generator.
 It is used to Generate a password.
 This app asks you what type of password you need.First asking your Username and then password length, the maximum length of a password is 15 characters and asks you to Enter the maximum length then ask excluded chars, and then  the next step is the password.
-Type Enter 1 for Numerical and  Enter 2 for Alfa numerical.Then you get your password and This is a password generater.
+Type Enter 1 for Numerical and  Enter 2 for Alphanumerical.Then you get your password and This is a password generater.

 ![password screenhot](Assets/images/password.10.png)